-Before allowing your teenager to choose their own foods, instill good eating habits by teaching them to cook healthy meals, such as zucchini lasagna.
+Before allowing your teenager to choose their own foods, instill good eating habits by teaching them to cook healthy meals, such as low carb cauliflower fried rice or vegan fettuccine alfredo.
 Making pizza dough and having it on hand can provide an easy option for your teenager to cook themselves a filling meal.

 A healthy diet is important for your child at any age because it provides the nutrients they need to grow and develop properly.
 By teaching your child how to fuel their body properly at a young age, you’re setting them up for a healthy lifestyle.